Nailed at Last II

 Today I got a glimpse of the suspect: White outer tail feathers.
 Most likely a Lesser or Scaly-throated Honeyguide.
 I’ll try to make sure, but I don’t think he’ll be sitting still in plain view anytime soon.
 I wonder if it’s the male, and while the barbet is doing his over-zealous patrol, his lady friend is plopping her egg in the hole nest?!

-I’m on their side – I hope they lay their egg in the barbet’s nest so a luta (the struggle) can continua!
+I do sympathise with the barbet, but I’m afraid I’m on team honeyguide – I hope they lay their egg in the barbet’s nest so a luta (the struggle) can continua!

 scaly-throat and lesser (all internet pics)